Squamous cell carcinoma

-No, they are not, but some of the risk factors, such as a tendency to burn in the sun, are inherited.
+SCC is not an inherited cancer but some of the risk factors, such as fair skin and tendency to burn in the sun, are inherited.

 What does a squamous cell carcinoma look like?

-SCC can occur on any part of the body, but they are more common on sun exposed sites such as the head, ears, neck and back of the hands.
+SCC can occur on any part of the skin, but they are more common on sun exposed sites such as the head, ears, lip, neck and backs of the hands.

 How will my squamous cell carcinoma be diagnosed?

-If your doctor thinks that the lesion on your skin needs further investigation, you will be referred to a Dermatologist.
+If your doctor thinks that the area on your skin needs further investigation, you will be referred to a specialist such as a dermatologist.
+The NHS aims for you to receive an appointment with the specialist within 2 weeks of referral; this may be in person or via clinical photographs being examined.
+SCC does not have many distinguishing features when looked at with a dermatoscope (magnified light).
 To confirm the diagnosis, a small piece of the abnormal skin (a biopsy), or the whole area (an excision biopsy), will be removed using a local anaesthetic and sent to a pathologist to be examined under the microscope.
 The results will usually be available within a week to ten days.

 Can a squamous cell carcinoma be cured?